BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 >There is no such thing as a script to stick to; no single functional model of relationships; no single dignified or fulfilling lifestyle that is achieved through consumption, affluence or material goods.
 >Rather what human beings can do in the world is enriched by the diversity of their performance in the world by art, by poetry, by love, by a sense of collectivity and a sense of building a shared future.
->Perhaps doing nothing is the most revolutionary act. -- Diego Ruzzarian
+>Perhaps doing nothing at this moment is the most revolutionary act. -- Diego Ruzzarian

 In the face of the inevitability of death, *failing tragically* seems to me much more appealing than being *comfortably numb*.
 I believe it's essential to accept one's own mortality.